+, ~ r

+Course Course Name Credit Hours

 GERO544 Guided Independent Study in Gerontological Practice

 (Offered Fall, Spring and Summer) 3

 Students are admitted for Fall or Spring semesters.
-The application deadline is November 1 for Spring admission and June 15 for Fall admission.
+The application deadline is July 1 for fall admission and November 1 for spring admission.
 To be considered for admittance into the program, a candidate must:

 - Hold a bachelor's degree from an accredited college or university with a minimum 3.0 undergraduate grade point average.
 Degrees in progress will be considered.
-Official transcripts are required; - Submit 2 online letters of recommendation - Submit a completed online application and the accompanying application fee.
+Official transcripts are required; - Submit two online letters of recommendation; - Submit a completed online application and the accompanying application fee.